fsanzl/fonemas/README.md

-The class *transcription()* has three dictionary attributes, each with two keys *{sentence, syllables}* containing each a list of strings, which may be words or syllables, respectively.
+The class *transcription()* has three dataclass attributes, each with two attributes *{words, syllables}* containing each a list of strings, which may be words or syllables, respectively.

 - *phonology* for the phonological transcription (requires UNICODE support).